-If the configuration file is backed up in 4.3A40 or earlier environment, the above settings cannot be restored by the restoration function.
+The setting file cannot be restored by backing up and restoring a configuration file.
 Set the file again depending on the environment.

 G.4 Failure occurs during operation (In the case of a Cluster system)

 G.4.1 Node switching is not executed in Fast switching mode